YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 - Learned how to organize classes and subsets/children of classes (i.e. creating an abstract Piece class within an abstract grid Button class [as shown in the code])
 - Don’t let perfectionism impede the main goal of a project.
 I fell into the trap of trying to make my project behave exactly as any other chess game engine.
 Even after completing my project, I realized I didn’t have time to incorporate the check/checkmate portion of chess because of the lack of time.

-## Data Structures Used
-Customized my own grid Button that had specific information such as:
-Row
-Column
-Image (if any, or else 0/null!)
-Layout params that contain row & column info that can EASILY be manipulated!

-{rpkec}

 What to include in README
 Project title
 project description